opengeospatial/omsf-profile/README.md

 ---

-This GML application schema defines a profile of the OGC Observations and Measurements v2.0 ([OGC Document 10-004r3](http://portal.opengeospatial.org/files/?artifact_id=41579), also published as ISO/DIS 19156:2010, Geographic information — Observations and Measurements), and it's XML encoding compliant with GML Simple Features Profile version 2.0 ([OGC Document 10-100r3](http://portal.opengeospatial.org/files/?artifact_id=42729)).
+This GML application schema defines a profile of the OGC Observations and Measurements v2.0 ([OGC Document 10-004r3](http://portal.opengeospatial.org/files/?artifact_id=41579), also published as ISO 19156:2011, Geographic information — Observations and Measurements), and it's XML encoding compliant with GML Simple Features Profile version 2.0 ([OGC Document 10-100r3](http://portal.opengeospatial.org/files/?artifact_id=42729)).
 The TimeseriesObservation type is compliant with the Simple Features Profile level SF-1 due to repeated time and value elements, all other Observation types are compliant level SF-0.

 Example of a omsf:MeasureObservation: